Batman: Arkham Knight

 BATMAN: ARKHAM KNIGHT is the fourth game in the series and the conclusion to the main Arkham story arc.
 In the story, the Scarecrow has threatened to release a new version of his fear toxin, forcing an evacuation of Gotham.
 This is part of a larger plan, as the various villains in Batman's Rogues Gallery have teamed up to take out the Dark Knight once and for all.
 In addition, a mysterious new antihero, the "Arkham Knight," has appeared to deliver his own brand of justice while plotting the downfall of Batman.
 New to the series is the Dark Knight's ability to take to the streets in the Batmobile, as well as occasional team-ups with various allies, including Nightwing, Robin, and Catwoman.

 If there's one main criticism to be levied against Arkham Knight, it would be that the game is almost too big.
-By adding new abilities and moves to the combat system, as well as the extra layer of controls dedicated to driving and using the Batmobile, the controls aren't quite as instinctual.
+With the new abilities and moves added to the combat system, as well as the extra layer of controls dedicated to driving and using the Batmobile, the controls aren't quite as instinctual.
 There's a steeper learning curve this time around, and until you get the hang of it, things simply don't feel as smooth as prior entries in the series.
 On the upside, once you get past that learning curve and start to really enjoy everything Arkham Knight has to offer, you're left with one simple thought: "I AM Batman!"

-Talk to your kids about ...
+Talk to Your Kids About ...

 Families can talk about what defines a "superhero."
 What are the traits that make a hero stand out and that separate the heroes from the criminals they fight?

 How has the Batman character changed over the years?
-Discuss how changes in the audience and worldview have dictated changes in the character, from the cheesy '60s television version to the ultra violent Dark Knight version to the current Arkham version.
+Discuss how changes in the audience and worldview have dictated changes in the character, from the cheesy '60s television version to the ultraviolent Dark Knight version to the current Arkham version.

 - Platforms: PlayStation 4, Windows, Xbox One